AnthonyHongXiao/AnthonyHongXiao.github.io/content/reading/high_dim_prob1.md

 tags = ["probability"]
 +++

-This file is for the notes and exercises for the book Roman Vershynin's  [High-Dimensional Probability](/pdfs/HDP-book.pdf), one of the references used in Prof Lunde's Math5440.
+This file is the first of the two for the notes and exercises in the book Roman Vershynin's [High-Dimensional Probability](/pdfs/HDP-book.pdf), one of the references used in Prof Lunde's Math5440.
 The other references are Ramon van Handel's [Probability in High Dimension](\pdfs\PHD-book.pdf) and Martin J.Wainwright's [High-Dimensional Statistics](/pdfs/HDS-book.pdf).
+The file contains chapter 0,1,2,3,4.
+The second file will contain chapter 5,7,8.
+Some topics will be singled out to become files of their own.

 Errata and update of HDP: [errata](/pdfs/Vershynin-Errata-2020.pdf), [update](/pdfs/Vershynin-Updates-2020.pdf).